PH.D. QUALIFYING EXAMINATION

 The written exam is offered early each fall semester, and the oral exam is offered during the ensuing few weeks.
 With their adviser’s approval, students are allowed two attempts to pass each part, timed as:

-0. At entry.
-This attempt is "free,” not counting against the two allowed attempts, but the exam can be passed at this time.
+- At entry.
+This attempt is "free" (not counting against the two allowed attempts) but the exam can be passed at this time.

-2. The following January, a year and a semester after entry.
+- The following January, approximately one year and one semester after entry.